 A guide for parents resident overseas

 CCSS recognises that many parents resident overseas find the services of Educational Guardians to be helpful, especially with younger students or if the parents themselves are not fluent in English.
-It is NOT a requirement for students whose parents live overseas to have a Legal Guardian in the UK.
+It is NOT a requirement for students whose parents live overseas to have a Legal Guardian in the UK and CCSS offers an alternative for parents who do not wish to appoint an Educational Guardian – click here

 Who is suitable to be an Educational Guardian?